Ryan Teague: Melbourne Victory

 On 13 September 2023, Teague returned to Australia, signing a three-year contract with A-League club Melbourne Victory.

 K.V.
 Mechelen

 On 1 July 2025, Teague signed for Belgian Pro League side K.V.
 Mechelen for an undisclosed fee.

 International career

 Teague featured in the Joeys side from 2017 until the 2019 FIFA U-17 World Cup, where he captained the side to the round of 16, playing all 4 games, and culminating in a 4–0 defeat to France.

 On 14 March 2025, Teague was called up by Tony Popovic ahead of Australia’s 2026 FIFA World Cup qualifying matches against Indonesia and China.
 On 25 March, he made his international debut starting the away match against China.
 Teague played 76 minutes in Australia’s 0-2 win.

 Teague was reportedly eligible to represent China or Malaysia.

 Personal life

 Born in Australia, Teague was raised in the Eastern suburbs of Sydney.
+He also attended Epping Boys High School in Marsfield, NSW.